georgesittas/jobshop-scheduling/README.md

 [CSP](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem).
 The idea is that we have N men and N women and a list of partner preferences for each one of them (of the other sex), and we want to match them into pairs, so that no unstable pair exists.
 The ECLiPSe library [fd](http://eclipseclp.org/doc/bips/lib/fd/index.html) was used for this problem, in order to use variables with symbolic name domains, instead of integer domains.
+Some auxiliary files provided for this project are:

+- randstablefddata.c : C source file that produces random data files to test the program with.
+- stablefd_data : data file used to test the program.

 ### Jobshop Opt